kshi36/teleport-backend-challenge/design.md

 ### Authorization

 A simple authorization scheme will cover the API operations a user can perform.
 For example, users can perform job functions only for jobs started by them.
 An admin can perform job functions for any job present on the server.
+Users will be given a regular user token or admin access token mapped to user ID to define authorized job functions.
+In the prototype, tokens will be pre-generated, and admin access will be baked into select tokens.
+The server will track valid user tokens and valid admin tokens.

 ## Future Enhancements